Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 The fascinating thing about llama.cpp is that, while being the invisible engine behind nearly everything, it keeps an iteration speed no wrapper can match.
 Commits land daily, backends renew in weeks and GGUF has survived the pressure of being both the ecosystem’s lingua franca and a testbed for new quantisation ideas at once.

 The sensible stance is to treat it the way one treats a compiler or a kernel: no need to rebuild it every week, but worth understanding what it offers and how it behaves under load.
-When the day comes that Ollama does not support the backend you need, the model you want to try or the flag you care about, knowing how to drop one layer down stops being optional.
+When the day comes that Ollama does not support the backend you need, knowing how to drop one layer down stops being optional.
 And that day arrives sooner than expected.